kayos156/Jotaro-Sans-Simulator/README.md

 ## What's the features you put?
-- Added a few dialogs and modified only 3 Sans attacks.
+- Added a few dialogs and modified some Sans attacks.
 - Changed the font and texture colors.
 - Replaced classic **Megalovania** music with **Bizarrovania (Meanwhile In The Judgement)** music.
 - **Sans Head Sprites** was replaced with **Jotaro Sans Head Sprites**.